xurei/shadertastic-doc/docs/effect-development/getting-started.md

   ```
 - (in the future, optionnal) Download and install the Shadertastic SDK and unzip it in your chosen folder.

-## Your first effect: a color swap filter
+## Your first filter: Color Adjust
-We will write a very simple filter that swaps the color in this fashion: Red becomes Green, Green becomes Blue, Blue become Red.
+We will write a very simple filter that multiply each color channel (red, green, blue, alpha) with a number between 0.0 and 2.0.
-(GIF de l'effet)
 The code of this effect can be found here: AJOUTER LIEN GITHUB OU GIST

-- In `C:\Users\John\Documents\Shadertastic-effects\filters`, create a new folder named `color-swap`
+- In `C:\Users\John\Documents\Shadertastic-effects\filters`, create a new folder named `color-adjust`
 - In this folder, add two text files: `meta.json` and `main.hlsl`.
 The structure should look like this:
   ```
   C:\Users\John\Documents\Shadertastic-effects